Concept and strategy for the collapse of the renewable energy market with heat pumps: causes, challenges and perspectives – Image: Xpert.Digital

 Perspectives and solutions

-1. Improving the information situation
+1. Improvement of the information situation

-2. Adjustment of the funding programs
+2. Adaptation of funding programs

 3. Technological advancements